Pep Guardiola: The Man City manager described as football's Che Guevara

 And convince them all they could win more and enjoy more with his methods and ideas.

 There is more of course.
 Mark Hughes and Mark Bowen were invited to Pep's room after the 7-2 defeat of Stoke in October and they asked him about his time at City.
-How is it different the first season to the second?
-And how do you keep on motivating them to keep on winning week in week out?
+How is the second season different to the first?
+And how do you keep motivating them to keep winning week in week out?

 "It's easy when your two best players work harder and run further than anyone else in your team," he said.
 He was referring to De Bruyne and David Silva.
 "What excuse does any other player have, if those two were doing that?"